optimizely/csharp-sdk/README.md

 ## Get Started

-Refer to the [Csharp SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/csharp-sdk) for detailed instructions on getting started with using the SDK.
+Refer to the [C# SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/csharp-sdk) for detailed instructions on getting started with using the SDK.

 ### Install the C# SDK